uidaholib/spec-lumber/_posts/2021/2021-10-15-first-and-last-george-l-shoup.md

 Born June 15, 1836, in Kittanning, Armstrong County, Pennsylvania, and educated in the public schools of Freeport and Slate Lick, George Laird Shoup moved to Galesburg, Illinois with his father in 1852.
 In 1859 he joined the gold rush to Pike's Peak, Colorado, becoming a prospector, miner, and merchant.

 When the Civil War broke out he enlisted in an independent company of scouts and was engaged in scouting and detached service against Indians in Colorado, Indian Territory and New Mexico.
 In December of 1861 he was commissioned a second lieutenant in the Colorado Cavalry and was promoted to first lieutenant in February of 1862.
 In the spring of that year he was in command of artillery at Fort Union, New Mexico and was involved in numerous skirmishes with Indians.
 In September of 1864 he was commissioned a Colonel in the Third Colorado Cavalry and commanded the regiment at the battle of Sand Creek, Colorado.
-He was honorably discharged from the military in December of 1864.
+He was honorably discharged from the military in December of 1864.[^1]

 Shoup took a short leave of absence from the military in the spring of 1863 when he was elected as a delegate to the Colorado constitutional convention.
 Colorado was not admitted to the union at that time and the work of the convention was abandoned.

 In 1866 he moved to Virginia City, Montana, where he started a store, but then gold was discovered in Leesburg, Idaho, and he moved across the Continental Divide, opening another store in the city of Salmon, where, in addition to merchandising, he also engaged in cattle raising.
 Soon he became one of the most successful businessmen in the Intermountain West.

 {% include feature/image.html objectid="lumber363;lumber362" %}

+{% include feature/image.html objectid="lumber596;lumber368" %}

 On June 15, 1868 he married Lena Darnuster of Iowa.
 They were the parents of three sons and three daughters.